intellectivelab/docs.intellectivelab.com/_docs/unity-react/features/case-management/case-history-timeline.md

 ---
 # Overview

-Each case can have timeline comments.
-Each comment is only of the types which are shown on the table below.
+Each case has timeline comments.
+The table below shows the type of each comment.
-Also, they have corresponding icon except for CASE UPDATED and TASK CREATED ones.
+Each type has corresponding icon except CASE UPDATED and TASK CREATED ones.
 Please note that instead of ID in each template, you'll see actual ID.

 | Comment Type | Code | Template | Icon |